Breast Lift Surgery

 This technique utilizes the same incisions as the vertical technique with the addition of a transverse (horizontal) incision along the underside of the breast in the breast crease.
 While this technique has the longest incision, it is very a very powerful technique for correcting moderate to severe breast ptosis.

-Bear in mind that a mastopexy will not increase the size or volume of the breast.
+Bear in mind that a breast lift without implants will not increase the size or volume of the breast.
 In fact, you may notice a slight decrease in size.
-Also, a breast lift does not provide fullness in the upper breast.
+Also, breast lift surgery does not provide fullness in the upper breast.
 If fullness or a larger size is desired, then a breast implant should be considered at the time of the lift.

 Breast lift surgery is typically performed on an outpatient basis with general anesthesia.
 Typical surgery time ranges between 2-3 hours depending on the extent of sagging.
 Most patients can return to work within one week, although activity restrictions last up to 6-8 weeks depending on the procedure.